 Engineered boards can also be glued down directly to the subfloor.
-Also the thicker engineered boards (+18mm thick) we supply can be nailed down directly to timber framed subfloors as they are structural boards.
+Also the thicker engineered boards (20mm plus) we supply can be nailed down directly to timber framed subfloors as they are structural boards.

 Underlay is used to support the floor for when it expands and contracts and to help prevent any noise that occurs when there is a space between the subfloor and your new floor.
 The underlays available vary depending on the thickness and quality required.
 If budget allows I would always recommend the better underlays on the market as they offer more support and better recovery which in turn gives your new floor the right support which will last for generations.

-A solid wooden floor can be installed by 4 different methods.
+Standard solid wood floors can be installed by 3 different methods.
 Which method you use is dependent on the flooring type, location, budget, schedule or skills.
 Fitting a solid wood floor can be quite a technical job, even for an experienced DIYer.
 Before you do anything, make sure that you know exactly how to prepare the space that your floor will be installed in.

 The new kid on the block so to speak.
 This is a new method for fitting a floor which is rapidly becoming very highly sought-after.
-In a sense this is the same as gluing down your floor but the glue is attached to the underlay.
+We offer 2 different types of underlay system.Advantages

 There are essential two categories available for vinyl flooring which is 'sheet vinyl' or 'vinyl tiles'.